 We engage in a variety of marketing efforts that are intended to drive customers to our products and to grow awareness of our consumer products and Video Eyewear in general.
 Public relations are an important aspect of our marketing and we intend to continue to distribute samples of our products to key industry participants.
-We intend to focus our consumer marketing efforts for 2011 on:
+We intend to focus our consumer marketing efforts for 2012 on:

-- distinguishing our Video Eyewear product category from current competitors and legacy head mounted displays by offering products with performance that is superior to our competitors; - attempting to create and build further consumer acceptance and momentum around the Video Eyewear category as compared to existing alternative technologies; and - creating brand awareness of the Vuzix, iWear® and WrapTM brands.
+- distinguishing our Video Eyewear product category from current competitors and legacy head mounted displays by offering products with performance that is superior to our competitors; - creating awareness with the press and general public about the AR and VR applications that are now possible with our Video Eyewear; - attempting to create and build further consumer acceptance and momentum around the Video Eyewear category as compared to existing alternative technologies; and - creating brand awareness of the Vuzix and Wrap[TM] brands.

-Our Video Eyewear and VR Video Eyewear products are currently sold directly to consumers through select specialty retailers, through catalogue offerings and through third party North American distributors including D&H and Wynit.
-Our products are currently sold by the following US based resellers: SkyMall, Brookstone, Hammacher Schlemmer, Amazon and Micro Center.
+Our Video Eyewear and VR Video Eyewear products are currently sold directly to consumers through select specialty retailers, through catalogue offerings and through third party North American distributors including D&H. Our products are currently sold by the following US based resellers: Hammacher Schlemmer, Macy's and Amazon and directly from us through our website.
+Our latest Wrap 1200 Video Eyewear and AR Video Eyewear models are not currently offered through third party resellers, and must be purchased directly from Vuzix.
 Our website, www.vuzix.com is an important part of our direct sales efforts.

-If our marketing efforts are successful and our sales volume increases we expect that most of our products will be sold through the traditional consumer electronics and PC mass-market distribution channels and to a lesser extent by our current specialty retailers.
-We intend to spend the majority of our marketing budget during this phase on website enhancements, social media and marketing, direct sales support and on reseller incentives and support.
-For resellers with physical retail locations we offer in the US, point of purchase systems that include a video frame running a slide show presentation about the products and an integrated fully functional Video Eyewear product that allows potential customers to use our products.
+For resellers with physical retail locations in the US, we have in the past offered point of purchase systems that include a video frame running a slide show presentation about the products and an integrated fully functional Video Eyewear product that allows potential customers to use our products.